cakephp/bakery.cakephp.org/2022/12/19/cakephp_500beta1_released.rst

    We'd love to hear how converting a small application went and what was harder than it should have been.
 #.
 File issues for regressions in existing features, or suggest new features.
-   While we're not likely to greatly expand the scope of 5.0, we would like input on what should be a part of 5.1 and 5.2.
+   Even if those features don't make it into 5.0, we would appreciate community input on what should be part of 5.1 and 5.2

 Contributors to 5.0.0-beta1
 ---------------------------